kragen/derctuo/transaction-per-call.md

 retrieve those variables given those identifiers when the form is returned.
 Facilities like those would also allow the proxy code for distributed nodes as described above to be written entirely at user level.
-As another example, the modal-reasoning question "what variables would this randomly generated code write to if I ran it?" needs to be able to abort the child transaction and then inspect its write log.
+As another example, the modal-reasoning question “what variables would this randomly generated code write to if I ran it?” needs to be able to abort the child transaction and then inspect its write log.